ab-glow/watson-speech-for-text-java-sdk/README.md

 Follow the instructions from watson https://github.com/watson-developer-cloud/java-sdk#before-you-begin then come back here

-1 For speech to text watson api to work in java in my case so is this code below of running working.
+1 For speech to text watson api to work in java, in my case so is this code below working when you try to run it.
 ---------------------------------------------------------------------
 ```
 SpeechToText service = new SpeechToText();